 At the spot where the dike of the Wieringermeer Polder was blown up by the Nazi’s, on the east side of the Polder, is a scar.
 A beautiful one, though.
 At this spot the dike makes a little bend towards the sea and turns back.
-Behind it are two so-called wielen ‘wheels’.
+Behind it are two kolks, so-called wielen ‘wheels’ in Dutch.
 These are little lakes created by the incoming, swirling water when the dike broke in 1945.
 The area around it is forested, in contrast to much of the rest of the Polder.
 Within this small forest, you have nature-camping Het Bos Roept ‘the woods call’.
 So, worth making a detour and stay the night there while hiking the Frisia Coast Trail.

 Note 1: If you became just as excited about terps as we are, and cannot wait to construct your own settlement mound, find here the first and only Manual Making a Terp in 12 Steps.
 Take care, and read the warnings carefully!

 Note 2: Hiking the Frisia Coast Trail you will pass the young terp of Wieringerwerf.
 The well has been replaced by a swimming pool, though.
 The swimming pool is slightly in decay.